Lizard Point Wildlife Watchpoint

 How to find us and what’s on

-The Wildlife Watchpoint is open from 10am-4pm every day from April to late September (weather permitting).
+The Wildlife Watchpoint is open from 10am-4pm every day from April to mid-September (weather permitting).
 It’s based at Lizard Point, the most southerly tip of mainland Britain (TR12 7NU).

 As well as all the wonderful things to see outside, inside the Watchpoint hut there are wildlife displays, and fun activities for all the family.
 Watchpoint volunteers host guided walks on Wednesdays throughout the summer.